svmiller/dragracer/README.md

 ## Usage

 The data right now contain three data sets. `rpdr_ep` is episode-level data for all available seasons.
-These include observations about twhen the episode aired, the number of queens in the episode, mini-challenge winners, who appeared in the bottom for a given episode, and who was sent home. `rpdr_contestants` is a data frame of contestant-level
+These include observations about when the episode aired, the number of queens in the episode, mini-challenge winners, who appeared in the bottom for a given episode, and who was sent home. `rpdr_contestants` is a data frame of contestant-level